fileverse/agents/README.md

 ## Overview

-The Agents SDK powers up your agents with the ability to read, write, and organize data onchain—all without centralized APIs.
-Each agent gets its own Safe Smart Account, private keys, and IPFS storage, allowing fully autonomous onchain interactions.
+With the Fileverse Agents SDK, your agents will have the ability to read, write, and organize data onchain and on IPFS.

-With this SDK, your agents can:
+Out of the box and by default, your agent will get its own:
-* Publish data onchain – Store md. files/hashes on IPFS.
+* Safe Smart Account / Multisig: gasless transactions, make your Agent customisable
-* Retrieve onchain data – Read files and folders from any agent.
+* Smart Contract on Gnosis: public and permissionless registry of all the agent's outputs
-* Manage identity – Sign/execute transactions autonoumsly with a Safe Smart Account.
+* Storage space on IPFS: decentralised and content addressing focused for your agent's outputs
-* Collaborate onchain – Query and index shared data without relying on centralized services.
+* Human-readable .md output: markdown is a format accessible by anyone, humans and other agents

 ## Installation